arendjr/text-clipper/README.md

 Maximum amount of lines allowed.
 If given, the string will be clipped either at the moment the maximum amount of characters is exceeded or the moment maxLines newlines are discovered, whichever comes first.

+Note when in HTML mode, text-clipper assumes the text will be displayed with a CSS white-space setting that treats `\n` as a line break.
+Of course the HTML tag `<br>` is also counted.